 Statements such as these have been heard by every fat person.
-Being overweight has a stigma that permeates throughout many aspects of life – and work is no exception.
-It is often seen as a lack of control and inability to manage your health, and employers sometimes claim that those traits will affect a person’s work ethic.
-It starts on day one, when larger people worry that asking for simple measures to accommodate their size (such as a chair that fits them) will reinforce the stigmas around fatness.
+Being overweight has a stigma that permeates many aspects of life – and work is no exception.
+It is often seen as a lack of control and an inability to manage your health, and employers sometimes claim that those traits will affect a person’s work ethic.
+It starts on day one when larger people worry that asking for simple measures to accommodate their size (such as a chair that fits them) will reinforce the stigmas around fatness.
 While obesity is largely considered to be a result of eating too much and not burning it off, some people can be genetically predisposed to gaining weight more easily.
 While conversations about equality have been a constant buzz over the past couple of years, few employers have brought body size into the discussion.
 Welcome to the Jungle caught up with two body-positive activists on how they are fighting the stigma and telling employers that the size of their body is none of their business.

-“Fat, loud and proud”
+“Fat, loud, and proud”

 Preamiitha Prakash has come a long way since her first job.
-The senior marketing executive now heads her CV with the slogan “Fat, loud and proud”, next to a full-length photo of herself.
+The senior marketing executive now heads her résumé with the slogan “Fat, loud and proud”, next to a full-length photo of herself.
 But she’s been on a long journey of discrimination and workplace bullying to get to this point.
 It started before she even entered the job market in Kuala Lumpur, Malaysia.
 “I’ve been fat my whole life – even before I joined the workforce,” she says.
 “People told me that nobody would hire me because I’m fat.
 They told me, ‘You’d better lose weight before you try finding a job.’
 I think every fat person has heard that.”’
 But Preamiitha did find her first job – at an events company.

-Things started off well enough, but at a certain point her boss overstepped the mark.
+Things started off well enough, but at a certain point, her boss overstepped the mark.
 “Two years into my career my general manager pulled me aside and said, ‘When you first joined, you were fat.
 But you were not that fat so everything was good.
 I feel like you’ve gained weight, and I’m worried that it’s going to affect the work you’re doing.’”

 “I was really young when I joined the company so I took everything he said to heart.
 I thought he was really concerned about my health.
 He actually got me and a few of my other colleagues who are slightly overweight to join this diet plan.’”